 1 Duration 15 days 2 Aim The aim of this course is to explore the areas of all the security elements, connected to a company or organisation and focus on the management issues.
 3 Target public Individuals responsible for an organisation of security, security managers, security advisers.
 4 Prerequisites Basic understanding and experience of practical security techniques and organisati- on.
 5 Objectives Upon successful completion of the course students will be able to establish and lead a security organisation.
 With in their own company, focus on the total picture fire and security risks.
-6 Programme Risk management: Identification of risk Risk analysis Risk analysis Risk assessment Risk treatment and financing Operational risk control Responsibility and risk profiles Management of costs Work environment Environment security and responsibility Company responsibility and laws Security: Basic security, locks, access control, alarm, video surveillances, safes Laws and regulations Security management Guard services IT security and responsibility Total picture of security.
-Fire prevention: Elements of fire Fire prevention: Elements of fire Risk assessment Emergency plans, evacuation Fire fighting systems and equipment Fire fighting systems and equipment Security as a tool Management: Security as a tool Management Crises management Feedback Personal plan of acts 7 Related CFPA-E Guidelines • 1:2002 F; 4:2003 F; 19:2009 F
+6 Programme Risk management: Identification of risk Risk analysis Risk assessment Risk treatment and financing Operational risk control Responsibility and risk profiles Management of costs Work environment Environment security and responsibility Company responsibility and laws Security: Basic security, locks, access control, alarm, video surveillances, safes Laws and regulations Security management Guard services IT security Total picture of security.
+Fire prevention: Elements of fire Fire practical demonstration Laws and regulations Risk assessment Emergency plans, evacuation Fire fighting systems and equipment Fire security as a tool Management of an organisation Communication Crises management Feedback Personal plan of acts 7 Related CFPA-E Guidelines • 1:2002 F; 4:2003 F; 19:2009 F